 What is Accessibility

 Accessibility refers to the ability of a device, product, service, or environment to be usable by everyone, regardless of disability.
-Some disabilities include blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photo-sensitivity and combinations of these.
+Some disabilities include blindness and low vision, deafness and hearing loss, learning disabilities, neurodiversity, cognitive limitations, limited movement, speech disabilities, photo-sensitivity and combinations of these.

 Universal Design for Learning (UDL) is an important aspect of Accessibility and they often go together.
 Often accessibility is considered when integrating technology into the learning environment.
 Universal Design involves the usability of that technology and extends to how the technology is integrated into the learning plan, along with the other elements of the course.